Austedo and Austedo XR (deutetrabenazine) for Huntington’s disease

 What is Austedo for Huntington’s disease?

-Austedo (deutetrabenazine) is an approved oral therapy used to treat adults with chorea, or involuntary and uncontrolled movements, associated with Huntington’s disease.
+Austedo (deutetrabenazine) is an approved oral therapy used to reduce chorea, or involuntary and uncontrolled movements associated with Huntington’s disease, in adults.

-It is also available in the U.S. an extended-released formulation called Austedo XR that’s designed to offer a more convenient dosing regimen to patients.
+The therapy also is available in the U.S. as an extended-release formulation called Austedo XR, which is designed to offer a more convenient dosing regimen to patients.

 Both formulations were developed by Teva Pharmaceuticals, and also are approved for adults with another movement disorder called tardive dyskinesia.